cs480x-22c/a2-DataVis-5Ways/README.md

 I could see d3 being useful in the future for pretty much any vis I want to make.
 It feels powerful, and I know that animations are a very real possibility, even though I haven't figured them out yet.
 Also, it's convenient that you can just make a vis and then embed it in a website, since everything is done in js/html.

 For hacks and manipulations, I was easily able to highlight/unhighlight datapoints on mouseon/mouseoff, but I had a harder time getting text I displayed about the data point to disappear, so I just appended a white rect over the text on mouseoff and called it a day... haha.
 Also, the legend text took some trial and error, but I eventually got the spacing right.
 If only I knew d3 a bit better, it could have been much more elegant.
+(Almost forgot, I had to navigate around the 2 N/A MPG data rows.
+I hate those rows.)

 **NOTE: IMAGE IS MUCH EASIER TO SEE IF YOU CLICK ON IT.
 APOLOGIES FOR THE POOR SIZING IN THE EMBED**
 ![](https://github.com/JoshuaMalcarne/a2-DataVis-5Ways/blob/bdbc60b7dc78303589b323bd8bb2d8a3d341fc8b/img/javascript%20-%20d3.png)